davidsmakerworks/ai-artist/README.md

 supported.

 ## Technologies used
-- OpenAI GPT Image 1, Stability AI SDXL or Stability AI Stable Image to generate images
+- OpenAI GPT Image 1, Stability AI SDXL, Stability AI Stable Image, or Fal.ai to generate images
-- OpenAI GPT Chat Completion or Anthropic Claude to generate verses and daydream image prompts, and to choose the best verse from multiple options if the critic is enabled.
+- OpenAI GPT Chat Completion, Anthropic Claude, or OpenRouter to generate verses and daydream image prompts, and to choose the best verse from multiple options if the critic is enabled.
 - OpenAI Whisper API to transcribe speech.